Ghost Town, Oakland, California: History

 The term "ghost riding" has been attributed to this Oakland neighborhood.
 According to the Contra Costa Times and The Washington Post, local rapper Mistah F.A.B. popularized the term with his song "Ghost Ride It" and speculated that its origins are in Ghost Town.

 City-County Neighborhood Initiative

-Both Foster/Hoover Historic District (Ghosttown) and Sobrante Park, were targeted for youth intervention programs by the city of Oakland in their "Measure Y" campaigns.
+Both the Hoover-Foster Historic District (Ghosttown) and Sobrante Park, were targeted for youth intervention programs by the city of Oakland in their "Measure Y" campaigns.
 The specific program is termed by the city the "City-County Neighborhood Initiative".
 Its strategy, according to the Human Services Department, is "based on best practices, has community builders going door-to-door to support and encourage neighbors to address their issues (e.g., typically truant youth, blight, and loitering) and help them ultimately to organize (e.g., Friends of Durant Park, West Oakland Mini-Grant Committee, Resident Action Council, Block captains, neighborhood watches, Home Alert, Renters or Home Owners' Associations) and take ownership of their communities.
 This strategy is based on the theory that violence must be addressed in the context of the community in which it occurs."